wp-plugins/alo-easymail/readme.txt

 *Available in more than 20 languages.*

 You can add or update the translation in your language.
 To make the plugin package lighter you can find only the .MO files inside it.
-You can visit [http://code.google.com/p/alo-easymail/](http://code.google.com/p/alo-easymail/) to look for the most updated language files (.MO and .PO files) and to join the translation group.
+You can visit [code.google.com/p/alo-easymail/](http://code.google.com/p/alo-easymail/) to look for the most updated language files (.MO and .PO files) and to join the translation group.
+There is also a glotpress collaborative site to translate the plugin: [www.translators.hunstart.hu/projects/alo-easymail](http://www.translators.hunstart.hu/projects/alo-easymail)

 == Installation ==